By: MADDI MCGILLVRAY

 THE SNOWMAN follows Harry Hole (Michael Fassbender), an alcoholic and tortured detective of the Oslo Crime Squad.
 Together with new detective Katrine Brett (Rebecca Ferguson), the duo investigate a series of cases involving missing women in Oslo, Norway.
 Soon, they are lead on a cat-and-mouse chase by “the snowman killer,” a psychopathic murderer whose calling card is leaving snowmen at the site of his crimes.

 With such big names attached and an all-star cast including Michael Fassbender and J.K.
 Simmons, THE SNOWMAN was set to be a massive hit and possible franchise-starter.
 And while it succeeds at establishing a bleak atmosphere throughout, the film ultimately fails to live up to its potential.
-The positive: cinematographer Dion Beebe juxtaposes sweeping snow-filled cityscapes with gruesome crime scene images that effectively create a sense of despair.
+The positive: cinematographer Dion Beebe juxtaposes sweeping snow-filled cityscapes with crime scene images that create a palpable sense of despair.
 Unfortunately, THE SNOWMAN suffers from some serious problems.
 The most concerning is, of course, that moments which are intended to be eerie or terrifying are anything but.
 Instead, the images of snowmen played against morose music is more comedic than horrific.
 One also cannot ignore the shockingly bad use of automated dialogue replacement (dubbing) that was used for any scene involving Val Kilmer.
 The film also suffers from glaring plot holes and fails to provide much of the backstory that is needed to help support the motivations and actions of its characters.
 Whole subplots lead nowhere, the biggest and most disappointing involving J.K.
 Simmons as a politician trying to bring the World Cup to Oslo.
 When we finally get the answers Hole has been searching for, the payoffs do not feel all that satisfying.

 Anderson seems to have recognized where he went wrong.
 Before the film’s release, he expressed concerns regarding the editing of the film, claiming he was unable to shoot about 10-15% of the script.